March 3, 2013

 Using an electric mixer blend butter, powdered sugar, cardamom, rosewater, and egg yolk until mixture is smooth.
 In a separate bowl, whip egg whites until a thick white foam is achieved.
 Add egg whites to egg yolk mixture and fold in rice flower to form dough.
 Roll dough into a ball and wrap with plastic and store in fridge to rest for a minimum of two hours.

-Preheat oven to 300 degrees.
+Preheat oven to 300 degrees Fahrenheit.
 Prepare a cookie sheet lined with parchment paper; form one teaspoon of dough into a round ball and place on cookie sheet.
 Using a small spoon or thimble, gently apply pressure on top of the round dough in 2-3 areas to slightly flatten and decorate ball.
 Sprinkle poppy seeds on top.
 Finish patch and place in the oven for 15-20 minutes until a light golden crust is formed.

 Almond Cookies (‘hajee badoomee’)